 The School has offered Adventure Kids, an after school program for first-fifth grade students, since 2008.
 Offerings vary from year to year according to the interests of our students.
 The CARES Club (Christopher Academy Really Excels at Service) is a community service club for students in first through fifth grade that meets once a month.

 Challenging Curriculum and Rich Traditions

 Christopher Academy has offered a developmentally appropriate curriculum in an environment rich with a variety of materials and experiences.
 Each grade level looks forward to treasured traditions and events that enrich the learning experience.
 Teachers guide students to explore, experience, and discover through project based and STEAM inspired instruction.
 In recent years, integration of technology throughout the curriculum has provided students with new tools and resources to facilitate learning.
 The curriculum and program are continually reviewed to ensure our students are developing the skills needed for success in the 21st Century.

 From its inception, it has been the practice of Christopher Academy to welcome students and staff from diverse backgrounds.
 Christopher Academy does not discriminate on the basis of race, origin, religion or sex regarding admission or employment.

 Accreditation and Strategic Planning for the Future

-On October 5, 2005, Christopher Academy received full accreditation by the Virginia Association of Independent Schools (VAIS).
-Christopher Academy received unanimous approval for continued accreditation in 2010 (Interim Accreditation Visit) and again in 2015 (10 Year Accreditation Visit).
+On October 5, 2005, Christopher Academy received full accreditation by the Virginia Association of Independent Schools (VAIS) and continues to maintain full accreditation.
 The accreditation process challenges CA to engage in an ongoing process of strategic planning, self study, and self improvement.
 The Board of Trustees periodically reviews and updates the strategic plan and goals for the future.
 Our focus is providing the best possible academic and social foundation for our young students.